vivek-chandela/vivek-chandela.github.io/technical/_posts/2021-07-21-different-assets.markdown

 `<a-sky src="URL"></a-sky>`

 **Note:** You can preload the photosphere using Asset Management System for better performance.
-To read more about Asset Management System in my previous post [here](https://vivek-chandela.github.io/technical/2021/07/21/first-3D-model.html)
+To read more about Asset Management System check my previous post [here](https://vivek-chandela.github.io/technical/2021/07/21/first-3D-model.html).

 ### 4. Audio, Video, and Videospheres